t8js/url-shape/README.md

 ## Using a URL schema

 Use the functions returned from `createURLSchema()` to build and validate URLs in a type-safe manner.
-A type-aware code editor will highlight typos in the URLs and type mismatches in their parameters.
+A type-aware code editor highlights typos in the URLs and type mismatches in their parameters.

 ```ts
 url("/sections/:id", { params: { id: 10 } }).href // "/sections/10"